ArkEcosystem/AIPs/AIPS/aip-21.md

 Specifications
 ==============

-### 1. Create Masternode Wallet:
+### 1. Create a new transaction type for masternodes:
-- Creation of a masternode rewards address - managed by the ARK team (multi-sig wallet)
-- This address will be utilized to accumulate masternode rewards and for daily distributions

 **Type 9 (masternode registration, 1-256 bytes)**